Vertical sleeve gastrectomy is surgery to help with weight loss. The surgeon removes a large portion of your stomach.

 On the day of your surgery:

-Your doctor, nurse, or dietitian will recommend a diet for you.
+The surgeon, nurse, or dietitian will recommend a diet for you.
 Meals should be small to avoid stretching the remaining stomach.

 The weight will usually come off more slowly than with gastric bypass.
 You should keep losing weight for up to 2 to 3 years.